 Thirdly, the current progressivity of corporate tax system depends on the concentration of equity wealth, which varies across countries and over time depending on the development of wealth inequality.
 More wealth inequality is typically associated with more concentrated equity ownership.
-For a given level of overall wealth inequality, equity wealth can be less concentrated in countries with broad-based pension funds than in countries with pay-asyou-go pension systems.
+For a given level of overall wealth inequality, equity wealth can be less concentrated in countries with broad-based pension funds than in countries with pay-as-you-go pension systems.

-Interpretation: The graph shows the share of world regions in each group of global emitters. from the bottom 1% to the top 0.1%.
-Sources and series: wir2022.wid.world/methodology and Piketty, Saez and Zucman (2018).
+Sources and series: wir 2022. wid. world/methodology and Piketty, Saez and Zucman (2018).